 Join your peers to discuss the two most impactful disciplines in IT, TBM and FinOps.

 Join your peers whose organizations are adopting public cloud infrastructure (IaaS), platforms (PaaS), and software (SaaS) and are using or adapting TBM and related practices such as Cloud FinOps to manage and accelerate cloud adoption and outcomes.
-The TBM-for-Cloud Strategy community aspires to provide answers to all business-related questions on these topics.

 A look back at 10 years of TBM leadership and community building.

 Introduced more than 10 years ago, Technology Business Management (TBM) was born out of the need for CIOs to have a management system to drive their technology operating strategy.
 At its core, the TBM discipline gives visibility into technology spend to provide common ground and enable a collaborative partnership across teams for prioritizing resources and achieving business outcomes.
 In this session, the TBM Council Standards Committee Chair, Atticus Tyson will share how over the past few years TBM has evolved to ensure leaders are able to accelerate digital initiatives, embrace the cloud, and communicate today’s complex technology landscape.
 TBM enables organizations to frequently and quickly evaluate projects, platforms, and investments to address the needs of the modern enterprise.

 Atticus Tyson and Phil Alfano will guide the group through an executive discussion to capture “What is digital success to you?”.
 Is it how your organization creates new business capabilities?
 The elimination of legacy processes and systems?
 Funding innovation?
 Or all of the above as long as it drives an improved customer experience?
 Discuss with your table mates, as an overall group, and capture learnings and takeaways to bring back to your own team.